catehstn/technically-speaking/2016/06-June/28.md

 **We’d really appreciate your support for a future edition of Technically Speaking [[more info](http://www.techspeak.email/sponsorship/)].**

+*Technically Speaking is Open Source, which means you can find everything on [Github](https://github.com/catehstn/technically-speaking/) and you can also [submit issues](https://github.com/catehstn/technically-speaking/issues/new) with CfPs and content!*

 Our upcoming talks: Chiu-Ki is running [360|AnDev in Denver, July 28-29](http://360andev.com/).
 Cate is co-mc at [Try!Swift NYC](http://www.tryswiftnyc.com/) in September.

 ## Call for Proposals